KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 ## Function calls

-Let's consider a very simple example of one C function calling another on the left, and the known assembly on the right (using line numbers instead of hexadecimal addresses for simplicity):
+Let's consider a very simple example of one C function calling another on the left, and the known assembly on the right (using line numbers instead of hexadecimal addresses for simplicity from now on):

 <div class="multicol">
 <div>